 Recommendations for taking care of cuts and scrapes include the following:

 Calm your child and let him or her know you can help.

 Apply pressure with a clean cloth or bandage for several minutes to stop bleeding.

 Wash your hands thoroughly.

 Wash the cut area well with soap and water, but do not scrub the wound.
 Remove any dirt particles from the area and let the water from the faucet run over it for several minutes.
-A dirty cut or scrape that is not thoroughly cleaned can cause scarring.
+A dirty cut or scrape that is not thoroughly cleaned can cause scarring or infection.